-The new school building was laid out with 2 floors of 3 classrooms over an open plan general purpose hall, with a transfer structure at 1st floor level supporting the classroom structural grid over the hall below.
+The new school building was laid out with two floors of three classrooms over an open plan general purpose hall, with a transfer structure at 1st floor level supporting the classroom structural grid over the hall below.

 Construction is of reinforced concrete and load bearing masonry construction with brick and timber cladding.

 The refurbishment and remodelling of the ’model school’ - built in 1853 - involved:

 - Replacing the concrete floors with suspended timber floors to reinstate the original form of construction

 - Constructing a new roof enclosure over what was originally an internal courtyard but which had, during previous alterations, been converted to toilet blocks

 The final phase involved demolition of 'temporary' accommodation onsite and completion of the site works, including: